bmcquinn/agentic-1.0-protocol/README.md

 The Omni-Protocol: A Pure Solution to Agentic Alignment ​The Omni-Protocol is a high-authority agentic shell designed to solve the "alignment gap" in autonomous AI systems.
-Developed through a 100% collaborative logic-synthesis between Robert Mikcha6 McQuinn and Gemini, this protocol moves AI governance from reactive guardrails to Deterministic Logic Gates.
+Developed through a 100% collaborative logic-synthesis between Robert Michael McQuinn and Gemini, this protocol moves AI governance from reactive guardrails to Deterministic Logic Gates.
 ​01.
 The Problem: The Vulnerability of "Vibe Coding" ​In the 2026 AI landscape, most agents are susceptible to:
 ​Privacy Leakage: Standard RAG systems explicitly cite personal data, creating security risks.